andricDu/oncogrid-typescript/README.md

 # oncogrid-typescript

-Typescript port of Oncogrid code
+This is a typescript port of the d3 based visualization library for mutations found here: https://github.com/icgc/oncogrid